MaximilianStammnitz/MSG/README.md

 ## Contact

-This wrapper was written by Max Stammnitz, Transmissible Cancer Group (2020), with Unix inspiration from Adrian Baez-Ortega, Wellcome Sanger Institute (@baezortega) and lots of svimmer/Graphtyper support from Hannes Eggertson, deCODE Genetics (@hannespetur).
+This wrapper was written by Max Stammnitz, Transmissible Cancer Group (2020), with Unix inspiration from Adrian Baez-Ortega, Wellcome Sanger Institute (@baezortega) and svimmer/Graphtyper testing support from Hannes Eggertson, deCODE Genetics (@hannespetur).
 Please get in touch if there are any issues: maxrupsta {at} gmail.com